Creative Writing Workshop

 The aim is to use drawing, illustration and art to work our visual and descriptive skills.
 The act of creating art, choosing colours and drawing our settings can make us think differently about how we should describe things to get across the feeling in our heads that we want our audience to experience.

 We'll discuss map-making, drawing settings and characters, building layouts, and story-boarding and how they can be useful for us as writers during the writing process.

 You will be able (and welcome) to use your own story/setting for the exercises, as well as opting to use a classic fairy tale.
 You can also work in whatever medium you like, whether that is poetry, short story, a novel, or flash fiction.

 There is no need to be an accomplished artist.
 This is about using art in a conceptual way to open up your creativity and get your brain thinking in a different gear.
 Of course if you end up with work that helps you market or add to your writing that is an added bonus!

 You will also have a chance to get one-on-one feedback on your writing during the workshop, and get feedback after sharing with the group.
-Also included in the price of your workshop is a ticket to the spoken word and storytelling night (more info here) which is another great chance to share your writing and connect with other writers.

 About 1001 Writers

 1001 Writers is a writing group/series of writing workshops hosted by Amy Hardingson at The Granary Creative Arts Centre.

 The aim of every session is to demystify writing, to empower writers into sharing their work, and to look at interesting ways to develop and expand our craft.
 Every single one of us has powerful stories, poems of truth, and novels of intrigue within us.
 Unfortunately, the writing and fiction industries are terrible at being elitist, exclusive and putting particular stories on a pedestal.
 The more that we can do to counter that, to add our voices to the diverse stories needed to change our cultural narratives, the better.